-Analogously, one may show that a group is bi-orderable if and only if for every finite family $\mathcal{G}$ of elements different from the identity, there exists a choice of exponents $\eta \!: \mathcal{G} \to \{-1,+1\}$ such that \esp $id$ \esp does not belong to the smallest semigroup which simultaneously satisfies the next two properties:\\
+Analogously, one can show that a group is bi-orderable if and only if for every finite family $\mathcal{G}$ of nontrivial elements, there exists a choice of exponents $\epsilon \!: \mathcal{G} \to \{-1,+1\}$ such that \esp $id$ \esp does not belong to the smallest semigroup which simultaneously satisfies the next two properties:\\

--- It contains all the elements \esp $g^{\eta(g)}$;
+-- It contains all the elements \esp $g^{\epsilon(g)}$;

 -- For all $f,g$ in the semigroup, both \esp $fgf^{-1}$ \esp and \esp $f^{-1}gf$ \esp also belong to it.